ofircohen205/Simple-ATM/README.md

 ## Heroku Deployment

+This application is deployed to Heroku using GitHub Actions and Docker containers.
+The backend is automatically deployed when changes are pushed to the main branch.

-For instructions on deploying this application to Heroku, see the [Heroku Deployment Guide](./HEROKU_DEPLOYMENT.md).
+For detailed instructions on the deployment process, see the [Heroku Deployment Guide](./HEROKU_DEPLOYMENT.md).

 ## API Documentation